nygenome/lancet/README.md

 sfdp -Tpdf file.dot -O
 ```

-Finally we reccomand to open the pdf file using the "Preview" image viewer software available in MacOS.
+Finally we recommend opening the pdf file using the "Preview" image viewer software available in MacOS.

 An exemplary graph (before removal of low coverage nodes and tips) for a short region containing a somatic variant would look like this one: